Kevin Rudd: Ambassador to the United States

 Rudd was appointed as Australia's ambassador to the U.S. by prime minister Anthony Albanese in March 2023.

 In late 2022, there were calls for Rudd to be appointed as the next Australian Ambassador to the United States.
 On 20 December 2022, Prime Minister Anthony Albanese and Minister for Foreign Affairs Penny Wong announced that Rudd would be appointed as the 23rd Ambassador of Australia to the United States in early 2023, succeeding Arthur Sinodinos.
 Rudd assumed the position on 20 March 2023.

 In March 2024, Rudd was criticised by former US president Donald Trump, who labelled him "nasty" and indicated that he would be removed as ambassador to the US should Trump win the 2024 presidential election.
 Rudd had previously been highly critical of Trump during his first presidency.
 Penny Wong later clarified that Rudd would stay on as ambassador even in the result of Trump winning the election.

 In the role, Rudd has been a vocal advocate for AUKUS security partnership, urging American decision makers to implement its promise of technology sharing.
 While it was hoped he might defuse tension between the United States and China in the role, Rudd has become a blunt critic of China's expansionism.

 In October 2025, Rudd accompanied Albanese to a White House meeting with President Trump, which focused on a bilateral Rare-earth mineral supply agreement and the supply of nuclear-powered submarines to Australia.
-During the White visit, Trump rebuked Rudd for making critical social media remarks about him in the past.
-Following the press conference, Rudd personally apologised to Trump.
+During the White House visit, Trump rebuked Rudd for making critical social media remarks about him in the past; following the press conference, Rudd personally apologised to Trump.
 While Albanese and veteran Republican Michael McCaul expressed confidence in Rudd's position as Ambassador to the United States, Opposition Leader Sussan Ley argued that Rudd's position was no longer tenable.
+Ley withdrew her comments the next day, acknowledging the role is a "big job", and that Rudd was the "prime minister's choice for ambassador".

+In January 2026, it was announced that Rudd will end his tenure as Ambassador to the United States on 31 March 2026.
+Rudd will become the global president of international relations at the Asia Society.